-Discover the Best 11 Antigua Beaches to Visit This Year
+Discover the Best 11 Antigua Beaches that will steal your heart

 This is an insider guide to the best Antigua beaches, where to find them, how to get there, and also nearby restaurants and hotels plus a detailed interactive map.

-And I can assure you that there are enough numbers of beaches in Antigua that you can visit a different one or two every day of your vacation.
+Although there may not be 356 beaches in Antigua and Barbuda, I can assure you that there are enough beaches in Antigua that you can visit a different one or two every day of your vacation.

 I will also mention the hotels and restaurants in the closest proximity of each beach, hoping it can be handy for your Antigua vacations.
 If you are also looking for the perfect accommodation in Antigua, I have two options to suggest.
 You can choose among the world-class Antigua All-inclusive resorts or rent a beautiful apartment from the Antigua Airbnb options and live like a local.